 Fast-forward to today, the LLMs are now capably writing code in tools like Copilot, Claude, and Cursor.
 In response, I want to upgrade my perspective - all software is a commodity.

 For a timely example of this, look at how Cursor can’t keep a meaningful lead on Copilot in VSCode.
 Cursor could come up with the most brilliant feature in the world, and Microsoft would say thanks for the idea and implement it next month.
 Claude is positioned more intelligently.
 Since Anthropic is training their own LLMs, a process that takes data, they can maintain a meaningful distinction from Microsoft.
 Even if Claude and Copilot end up with the exact same features, Anthropic will have options for monetizing their models.
-Unless Cursor can pivot, it is destined for obsolescense.
+Unless Cursor can pivot, it is destined for obsolescence.
 Some of its investors will look back and say, woops, a feature isn’t a business.
 But the bigger takeaway is that software isn’t a business.

 What’s changed in the last two years?